UiL-OTS-labs/jspsych-uil-template-docs/README.md

 9.     <script src="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/plugins/jspsych-html-keyboard-response.js"></script>
 10.    <script src="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/plugins/jspsych-html-button-response.js"></script>
 ```
-These are some of the most basic jspsych interaction _plugins_, the first one deals with a participant keyboard responses, the other one with mouse interactions with clickable buttons, found in most experiments.
+These are some of the most basic jspsych interaction _plugins_.
+The first one deals with a participant keyboard responses, the other one with mouse interactions with clickable buttons, found in most experiments.

 The ```jspsych-html-button-response``` button response plugin is generally _always_ recommended as a first 'participant interaction trial', since most browsers don't automatically allow the playing of sounds or videos with sound without such an interaction element at the start of your experiment.
 This type of interaction could also be part of a so-called 'instruction' plugin, so it depends on preference.